2018-2019 Board of Governors

-From brick-and-mortar retailers to online merchants, luxury retailers to big-box stores, start-ups to Fortune 500 companies, and fashion retailers to hotels and restaurants, David also represents many of the largest retailers in the world in a wide range of legal matters.
+David also represents many of the largest retailers in the world in a wide range of legal matters.
 He advises clients in compliance with federal, state, and local laws, regulations, and agency mandates, including weights & measures, ADA website accessibility, pricing, gift cards, and packaging laws and requirements.

 In 2017, NAPABA selected David to receive its Best Lawyers Under 40 Award, awarded to eighteen APA lawyers under the age of 40 who have achieved prominence and distinction in their respective fields and demonstrated a strong commitment to APA community.
 In 2014, the Minority Corporate Counsel Association (MCCA) named David a “Rising Star” and featured him in Diversity and the Bar magazine.
 Only 12 “Rising Stars” were selected from across the country.
 In 2013, David received the Unity Award from the Minority Bar Coalition.
-For the past three years, Super Lawyers Magazine selected David to its “Rising Stars” list.
+For the past four years, Super Lawyers Magazine selected David to its “Rising Stars” list.
 In 2012, he won the Wife Lottery when San Francisco Deputy Public Defender, Abigail Rivamonte married him.
 David and Abigail are the proud parents of their 4-year-old son, Wolfgang, and sixteen-month-old daughter, Charlotte.

 Northeast Region | NOEL VALES